anycable/anycable-client/docs/lifecycle.md

 The important difference is that the `close` event is only triggered when `channel.disconnect` is called (i.e., when a user intentionally unsubscribed from a channel) or when the `subscribe` commands was rejected by the server or failed unexpectedly.
 Even if the cable was closed by user (`cable.disconnect()`), the channel stays in the `disconnected` state, not `closed`.
 That's because whenever the user decides to re-connect (`cable.connect()`), we should restore all unsubscribed channels.

-Channels also trigger the "message" event every time a new message is arrived (see the main documentation).
+Channels also trigger the "message" event every time a new message arrives (see the main documentation).

 ## Unsubscribing from events